Finance and investment

 Understanding where the money will come from and how it will be allocated is the first step to success.

-The standard recommendation in 2026 is to have at least 6 months of current expenses in reserve.
-This includes housing deposits (often 3.5 months' rent), visa fees, and airfare.
+The standard recommendation in 2026 is to keep at least 6 months of everyday expenses in reserve.
+This includes housing deposits (often 3.5 months' rent), visa fees and flights.

 Savings

-If you leave via a secondment contract, negotiate the "Mobility Allowance".
+If you relocate on an assignment contract, negotiate the "Mobility Allowance".
 In Malaysia, some international companies cover 100% of children's schooling.

 +15% to 30%

-Few French public aids exist for private expatriation, but international research or study grants can be requested.
+Few public grants exist for private relocation, but international research or study scholarships can be worth applying for.

 Learn more

-Many French expatriates finance their lifestyle in Malaysia via remote work for European clients while taking advantage of the low local cost.
+Many expats fund their lifestyle in Malaysia through remote work for European clients while enjoying the low local cost of living.

 • • Digital Nomad status (DE Rantau Pass)

-• • Income in Euros / Expenses in Ringgits
+• • Income in Euros / Spending in Ringgit

 Digital Nomad

-Estimate the capital needed for your first 3 months in Malaysia.
+Estimate the capital you need for your first 3 months in Malaysia.

 Include tuition fees